Overview

 Recommendations for States:

-- Implement at a national level all international legal obligations related to the protection of civilians, including those contained in IHL.
-States should establish relevant policies, guidelines, and doctrine for operationalizing legal protection obligations and non-legal/binding best practices.
-Such efforts could include: voluntary national IHL reports, national Protection of Civilians policies, civilian harm mitigation (CHM) doctrine, and operational frameworks on protection and CHM for state security forces.
+- Implement at a national level all international legal obligations related to the protection of civilians, including those contained in international humanitarian and human rights law.
+States should establish relevant policies, guidelines, and doctrine for operationalizing legal protection obligations and non-binding best practices.
+Such efforts could include: voluntary national IHL reports, national Protection of Civilians policies, civilian harm mitigation and response (CHMR) doctrine, and operational frameworks on protection and CHMR for state security forces.

-- Help ensure the respect for IHL and the protection of civilians by other states, including by using diplomatic pressure, conditioning military support and joint operations on compliance with IHL, and providing legal support to other states.2
+- Help ensure respect for IHL and the protection of civilians by other States, including by using diplomatic pressure, conditioning military support and joint operations on compliance with IHL, and providing legal support to other States.

-- Implement the Framework for the Prevention of Conflict-Related Sexual Violence (CRSV), including by developing or strengthening national conflict-related sexual violence prevention plans.
+- Implement the Framework for the Prevention of Conflict-Related Sexual Violence (CRSV), including by developing or strengthening national plans for preventing conflict-related sexual violence.

 - Prioritize child protection and women protection considerations in disarmament, demobilization, and reintegration initiatives.